Primechain/primechain-api-docs/docs/usecases/temp.md

 ```
 ### 2.2 Grant write permissions

-To grant an entity write permission to a stream, use post /api/v1/grant_write_permission_to_stream and provide 4 parameters:
+To grant an entity write permission to a stream, use post /api/v1/grant_write_permission_to_stream and provide 3 parameters:
-1. The primechain addresss of the entity to be granted write permission.
+1. The primechain addresss of the entity to be granted write permission - `primechain_address_stream_writer`
-2. The name of the data stream to which the entity is to be granted write permission.
+2. The name of the data stream to which the entity is to be granted write permission - `stream_name`
-3. The primechain addresss of the creator of the data stream.
+3. The primechain addresss of the creator of the data stream - `primechain_address_stream_creator`
-4.

 Sample input
 ```
 {
-  "primechain_address_stream writer": "1BGuzWgkBoyCtk71YyN7BFapY69qhgBL1wmLXk",
+  "primechain_address_stream_writer": "1BGuzWgkBoyCtk71YyN7BFapY69qhgBL1wmLXk",
   "stream_name": "200_tons_xyz_Jan_2019"
   "primechain_address_stream_creator": "1BGuzWgkBoyCtk71YyN7BFapY69qhgBL1wmLXk",
 }
 ```
 Sample output
 ```
 {
   aaa
 }
 ```
 ### 2.3 Revoke write permissions